mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 ### Socio cultural approaches and the primacy of context

-This focus on the environment and context is in line with social and cultural lines of research.
+The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
+To do this I adopt a sociocultural approach and specifically cultural historical activity theory CHAT in the form of design-based research.

 Socio-cultural research and perspectives can be broadly described as...[@barnett_ecosystem_2019]

-    A central assumption underlying
-    this essay is that any abstraction of ‘content’ from its ecological functioning   (e.g., use within a particular situation) is likely to undermine its perceived value for any situation (Bransford, Brown, & Cocking, 2000; Nathan, 2012) or the learners’ belief that they are likely to do something meaningful with that which they are learning.
+An assumption underlying the approach  is " abstraction of ‘content’ from its ecological functioning   (e.g., use within a particular situation) is likely to undermine its perceived value for any situation (Bransford, Brown, & Cocking, 2000; Nathan, 2012) or   the learners’ belief that they are likely to do something meaningful with that which they are learning."[@barnett_ecosystem_2019]
+REWRITE

 This primacy of context described above underlies much of the social turn of educational and psychological research.
 As my study seeks to address cultural factors which act as barriers to participation in digital making, it requires a method of research which allows the detailed description and evaluation of complex, emergent learning environments.

 <!-- There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice , Activity Theory .   -->
 <!-- [@laveSituatedLearningLegitimate1991]  -->

 I have chosen to use activity theory as a base for the the theoretical framework of this study and to supplement it with the technique of design-based research.

-JUST A QUICK SUMMARY HERE -

-The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
-To do this I adopt a sociocultural approach and specifically cultural historical activity theory CHAT in the form of design-based research.

 #### Conceptualising AT via foundational theory - IN INTRO OR LIT REVIEW?